rolandholik/Quixote/Documentation/tsem.rst

 secure against the elucidation of the security events that resulted in the described security states.

-The Quixote package also contains utilities for generating signed versions of these security models.
-In what is a nod to the politics of trusted systems, the Quixote TMA implementations support self-signed security models.
+The Quixote userspace implementation also contains utilities for generating signed versions of security models.

 * MCU TMA's
 -----------